Onwillige maagballon zit Gordon dwars: “Al twee dagen kotsend op bed”

 “Ik lig al twee dagen kotsend op bed”, zegt hij in zijn video.
 Hij laat ook de emmer zien die hij voor noodgevallen naast zijn bed heeft staan.
 Gordon vertelt dat hij de hik heeft.
 “Omdat dat ding eruit wil”, zegt hij, doelend op zijn maagballon.

-Ondanks dat de entertainer er zichtbaar slecht aan toe is, heeft hij toch zijn gevoel voor humor niet helemaal verloren.
+Ondanks het feit dat de entertainer er zichtbaar slecht aan toe is, heeft hij toch zijn gevoel voor humor niet helemaal verloren.
 “Het zijn afstotingsverschijnselen.
 Ik ken die alleen uit mijn relaties, dan waren ze binnen tien minuten al weg”, zegt hij.

 Verder laat Gordon doorschemeren toch wel een beetje spijt te hebben van de operatie.
 Hij liet de maagballon plaatsen om beter af te kunnen vallen.
 Voor hem heel belangrijk vanwege zijn diabetes.
 “Het gaat gelukkig nu iets beter, maar als ik dit had geweten”, klaagt hij.